Spdware/University-Notes/University/archive/SDA/Streaming Data Science - Exam Preview.md

 ### What is the difference between the definitions of concept drift in SML and CL?
 When is avoiding forgetting meaningful?
 Illustrate it with an example.
 SML Concept Drift: Defined as changes in the data distribution, feature-target relationships, or class boundaries over time.
 Focuses on adapting to real drifts, where class boundaries change, making past knowledge irrelevant.
 Prioritizes quick adaptation and current performance, often disregarding past concepts.
 CL Concept Drift: Represents the introduction of new tasks, typically involving virtual drifts (new features or related problems).
-Aims to retain knowledge from past tasks while CL Concept Drift: Represents the introduction of new tasks, typically involving virtual drifts (new features or related problems).
 Aims to retain knowledge from past tasks while learning new ones.
 Balances learning stability and plasticity to avoid forgetting relevant past knowledge.
 In SML if we are learning how to recognize dogs and suddenly we start to receive images of cats the model will start to recognize cats forgetting how to recognize dogs.
 In CL if we are learning how to recognize dogs and suddenly receive cats images the model will start learning how to recognize cats STILL remembering how to recognize dogs.
 ### What are the three main scenarios in Continual Learning?
 1. Incremental Task Learning: Tasks are distinct, with task labels available during training and testing.
 The model uses task labels to focus on specific parameters for each task.
 Goal: Retain performance on previous tasks while learning new ones.